usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 But a further goal is to stimulate a reader's curiosity along with their awareness.

-## Resources

-This lesson discusses, in more depth, the same pipelines you ran in setup: [Setup 101](../acquire/acquire_101.md), in particular [the smoke test pipelines](../../../smoketest/readme.md).

-Also, this lesson discusses a pipeline used for producing this tutorial: [PRODUCE-PROJECTS-ELEMENTLIST.xpl](../../PRODUCE-PROJECTS-ELEMENTLIST.xpl) generates an [index to XProc in this repository](../../sequence/element-directory.md).
-It is offered as a first demonstration (among other things) of XProc applied to XProc.

-### For reference

-The [XProc.org 3.0 dashboard page](https://xproc.org) is maintained by XProc community organizers.
-It offers a hub for reference materials and community contributions.

-The last section of this lesson unit describes more reference materials as well.

 ## Prerequisites

 **No prerequisites.** The commentary assumes, however: